Last updated: July 4th, 2022

 D.3 EU Standard Contractual Clauses for transfer of personal data to third countries

-Before the data controller is applying LMS365 for transferring (including by access rights) personal data protected under the Regulation (EU) 2016/679 (“GDPR”) into a third country not recognized by the European Commission under an adequacy decision, the data controller represents, covenants, and warrants that the data controller and its counterpart have adopted the EU Standard Contractual Clauses (“SCC”) for transfer of personal data , either as a data importer or a data exporter, respectively, in order to provide privacy rights under the GDPR for such personal data as uploaded, posted, delivered, provided or otherwise transmitted or stored into the LMS365.
+Before the data controller is transferring (including by access rights) personal data protected under the Regulation (EU) 2016/679 (“GDPR”) into a third country not recognized by the European Commission under an adequacy decision using LMS365 or other services provided by the data processor, the data controller represents, covenants, and warrants that the data controller and its counterpart have adopted the EU Standard Contractual Clauses (“SCC”) for transfer of personal data, either as a data importer or a data exporter, respectively, in order to provide privacy rights under the GDPR for such personal data as uploaded, posted, delivered, provided or otherwise transmitted or stored into the service and made available to users.

-The data processor represents, covenants, and warrants that the data processor, as a data exporter, and its US Affiliate, ELEARNINGFORCE Corporation, as a data importer, in respect to the GDPR, have accepted and submitted to the Clauses and the SCC covering delegations to ELEARNINGFORCE Corporation for participating in providing services offered to the data controller and, incidental to these services, access and process personal data on customized learning portals on LMS365.
+The data processor represents, covenants, and warrants that the data processor, as a data exporter, and its US Affiliate, ELEARNINGFORCE Corporation, as a data importer, in respect to the GDPR, have accepted and submitted to the Clauses and the SCC covering delegations to ELEARNINGFORCE Corporation for participating in providing services offered to the data controller and, incidental to these services, access and process personal data on customized learning portals on LMS365 and other services.

 *References to ”Member States” made throughout the Clauses shall be understood as references to “EEA Member States”.